jupyterlab/maintainer-tools/README.md

 ## Test Against Dependency Minimum Version

 Use this action to test that your minimum dependency version constraints are vaild.
-Note: you may want to also
+Note: you may want to also use the minimum supported version of Python since the minimum versions might not have wheels on newer Pythons.

 ```yaml